treehouses/cli/README.md

 wifi <ESSID> [password]                   connects to a wifi network staticwifi <ip> <mask> <gateway> <dns>    configures rpi wifi interface to a static ip address
            <ESSID> [password]
-bridge <ESSID> <hotspotESSID>             configures the rpi to bridge the wlan interface over a hotspot
+wifistatus                                displays signal strength in dBm and layman nomenclature bridge <ESSID> <hotspotESSID>             configures the rpi to bridge the wlan interface over a hotspot
        [password] [hotspotPassword]
 container <none|docker|balena>            enables (and start) the desired container